zzawook/Hospital_Management_System/README.md

-# HMS
+# Hospital Managing System

-Hospital Management Software developed as a personal project.
+Hospital Management Software developed as a personal project in 2019.
 Developed using Python, with PyQt for user-interface, and SQLite for data storage.